needle-mirror/com.unity.cloud.identity/Documentation~/installation.md

 # Installation

-This section describes how to install Unity Cloud Identity in your Unity Project.
+This section describes how to install Unity Cloud Identity in your Unity Editor Project.
 Before you install the package, make sure you meet the [prerequisites](prerequisites.md).

 > **Note:** This prerequisite applies only to the Internal artifactory procedure.